-Extending your writing to a monetized blog makes very good sense for authors.
+Extending your writing to monetize a blog makes very good sense for authors.

 You can write, of course, but relying on book sales income is for the majority of authors, fraught with the danger of sales cycles.
 Some months can be good, others not so fantastic, while there are times of the year where book sales in general peak and trough.

-In contrast, a well-designed focused, and informative blog can deliver a steady income throughout the year.
-It does not necessarily mean you will make a fortune, but my experience with blogs is that the income from each one of mine has been extremely consistent, with steady year on year income growth.
+In contrast, a well-designed, focused, and informative blog can deliver a steady income throughout the year.
+When you start to monetize a blog it does not necessarily mean you will make a fortune, but my experience with blogs is that the income from each one of mine has been extremely consistent, with steady year on year income growth.

 So where do you start if you want to earn an income from your writing by blogging?

-There are five very important first steps to take and consider before you leap into monetized blogging.
+Before you start to monetize a blog, there are five very important first steps to take and consider before you leap into it.

 For a gardening blog, think of specialising in one species such as camellias or roses, growing kitchen herbs, or on balcony gardens.
 No matter what your broad topic is, focus in on one narrow topic that will make your blog a specialist informative portal for readers.